 With SB721 applying to apartment buildings statewide, the number of buildings that will require this inspection is significant and as we get closer to the deadline, it will become increasingly difficult and expensive to schedule an inspection with a qualified inspector.

-The law requires that at least 15% of all EEEs at a property be inspected.
+The law requires that at least 15% of each type of EEE is inspected at the property.

 No, per SB721, only buildings with three or more dwelling units need to be inspected.